Charptr0/Connect-4/README.md

 ## Features
 * Users can have private 1v1 matches with other users by creating or joining a room.
 * The User can exchange messages via chat once they are connected.
-* Users can play connect 4 locally without connecting to a room.
+* Users can play Connect 4 locally without connecting to a room.

 ## Instructions

 ### Creating a room
-To create a room, first give yourself a username (if this is null, then it will default to 'Guest'), and click `Create Room`.
+To create a room, first, give yourself a username (if this is null, then it will default to 'Guest'), and click `Create Room`.

-This will generate a room with an unique ID, to invite another user, simply give them the ID.
+This will generate a room with a unique ID, to invite another user, simply give them the ID.

 ### Joining a room
-To join a existing room, first give yourself a username (if this is null, then it will default to 'Guest'), enter the room ID that is given to you, and click `Join Room`.
+To join an existing room, first, give yourself a username (if this is null, then it will default to 'Guest'), enter the room ID that is given to you, and click `Join Room`.

-If the room exists and it is not full, you will be allow in.
+If the room exists and it is not full, you will be allowed in.

-### Staring a match
+### Starting a match
-To start a match, once the room has hit capacity (2 players), the game will automatically starts, whoever goes first will be yellow and the other will be red.
+To start a match, once the room has hit capacity (2 players), the game will automatically start, whoever goes first will be yellow and the other will be red.
 The game will end once a winner is found.

 ### Leaving a match
 To leave, simply click the `Leave Room` button or refresh the page.
 This will automatically disconnect you from the room and route you back to the homepage.
-Please keep in mind that this will also disconnect the other user as well.
+Please keep in mind that this will also disconnect the other user.
 The match will also end if you leave midgame.

 ## Website